Wary of Iran, Saudis seek progress on Gulf union

 The GCC was formed in 1980 in the wake of the Islamic Revolution in Iran, and the outbreak of the Iran-Iraq war, by Saudi Arabia, the UAE, Kuwait, Qatar, Oman and Bahrain, a grouping including major world oil and gas producers.

-He said that defence integration would be "an alternative to defence policies based on transitory alliances based on passing interests, since they are linked to changing interests".
+He said that defense integration would be "an alternative to defense policies based on transitory alliances based on passing interests, since they are linked to changing interests".

 The Gulf-based Western diplomat said a federal framework could allow Riyadh to permanently station troops in Bahrain.